-Degree Completion General Education Requirements-School of Professional Studies Programs
+Degree Completion General Education Requirements- Adult Degree Programs

-These requirements are only for those students enrolled in the George Fox degree completion program under the School of Professional Studies (School of Education general education requirements can be found here).
-For traditional undergraduate students, please see the general-education requirements posted in that section of the catalog.
+These requirements are only for those students enrolled in the George Fox Department of Professional Studies adult degree completion program (School of Education general education requirements can be found here).
+For traditional undergraduate students, please see the general education requirements posted in that section of the catalog.